 Is subject to call in?: Yes

-The Contract Procedure Rules require the authorisation of a Cabinet Member to allocate £407k to the current provider of Substance Use: Assessment, Treatment and Recovery Services (Ambition Sefton) Mersey Care NHS Foundation Trust for delivery of the interventions approved within the funded application.
+The Contract Procedure Rules require the authorisation of a Cabinet Member to allocate £311,548 to the current provider of Substance Use: Assessment, Treatment and Recovery Services CGL.

-There is provision for this allocation via a contract variation under Regulation 72 of the Public Contract Regulations which states:
+There is provision for this transfer via a contract variation under Regulation 72 of the Public Contract Regulations which states:

 “Contracts and framework agreements may be modified without a new procurement procedure in accordance with this Part in any of the following cases:

-(iii)any increase in price does not exceed 50% of the value of the original contract or framework agreement.
+The total funding does not exceed 50% of the value of the original contract.

-(2) the Head of Health and Wellbeing / Director of Public Health is authorised to formalise the agreement to add via a contract variation an additional £407K to the contract with Mersey Care NHS Foundation Trust for the provision of Substance Use: Assessment, Treatment and Recovery Services (Ambition Sefton).
+(2) Authority be delegated to the Head of Health and Wellbeing / Director of Public Health to formalise the agreement to add via a contract variation an additional £311,548 to the contract with CGL for the provision of Substance Use: Assessment, Treatment and Recovery Services.

-· Many of the potential beneficiaries have an already established relationship with the current service provider.
+· Some beneficiaries will already have established relationships with the existing service provider.

 Alternative Options Considered and Rejected: (including any Risk Implications)